12 Animals That Go Through Metamorphosis

 Photo by Josh Durham

-Beetles are next on our list of animals that go through metamorphosis.
-The animal kingdom’s largest order of insects is called Coleoptera.
+Beetles are next on our list of animals that undergo metamorphosis.
+The animal kingdom’s largest order of insects is Coleoptera.

 There are around 250,000 species of beetles known to science.
 With so many different species, it is understandable that beetles have a wide range of sizes, shapes, colors, and habitats.